 By the winter of 2014, my 1980 Guild F-412 12 string was in need of a neck reset.
 A straightedge, when placed on the fretboard, plowed down toward the top of the guitar contacting the bridge well below its top surface.
 Over the years the saddle had been lowered repeatedly and the bridge had been shaved (planed, to allow more saddle to be exposed) as the top had bellied and the neck had pulled forward.
 A JLD Bridge System had been applied internally and was marginally successful in adding a few more years of playability.
 The string height above the fretboard had grown too tall for my taste, and no more adjustments could be made to compensate for the problem.
 The time had come to put things right.

 With the strings on, I measured the top deflection to contrast with the measurement taken after the strings were removed and found it to be surprisingly nominal, at approximately 0.030″.
 Deflection translates as the distance measured (at a point just behind the bridge) between the top with strings loosened and the top with strings under tension.
-Though slightly bellied, the top was remarkably stable, likely due to the presence of three monster tone bars (finger braces butted against the X brace and tapering out toward the end of the guitar) glued to the underside of the top, behind the bridge.
-This deflection measurement, if any, is taken into consideration when determining how much material to remove from the neck heel to correct the neck angle.
+Though slightly bellied, the top was remarkably stable, likely due to the presence of Guild's three monster tone bars (finger braces butted against the X brace and tapering out toward the end of the guitar) glued to the underside of the top, behind the bridge.
+Deflection measurement (if there is any) is taken into consideration when determining how much material to remove from the neck heel to correct the neck angle.
 It is possible to take measurements from an unstrung guitar, reset a neck, re-string the guitar and, as the strings pull the top up, discover the new neck angle is insufficient.
-That is a mistake that usually only happens once. ;~}
+That is a mistake that usually only happens once.

 In order to begin to correct the the string height issue, it would be necessary to slightly increase the angle of the neck back away from the top of the guitar.
 This adjustment also (ever-so-slightly) alters the distance from the nut to the saddle, also known as the scale length.
 Under optimal circumstances a new saddle might be shaped to compensate for the scale length variance.
 Equally often though, a new saddle slot needs to be routed at a new, precise location, requiring the existing slot to first be filled in.
 In my case, however, with both the scale length changing and the fact that the bridge is much thinner than desired due to shaving, the bridge needs to be replaced.

-This particular Guild was constructed with laminated Maple sides and arched back and a three-piece Maple-Walnut-Maple neck.
+This particular Guild F-412 was constructed with laminated Maple sides, a laminated Maple arched back and a three-piece Maple-Walnut-Maple neck.
 This cross-section view of the side (seen from the neck block dovetail mortise) reveals the two-ply lamination that makes up the sides.

 The guitar had been finished with a tinted nitrocellulose lacquer (NCL), referred to as Cabernet at the time, and top-coated with a clear lacquer.
-In 35 years, the clear finish had yellowed significantly (in my case as a result of aplenty of exposure to sunlight).
+In 35 years, the clear finish had yellowed significantly (in my case as a result of plenty of exposure to sunlight).
+Cabernet plus yellow = brown.
+Not all that pretty.
 I had always wondered just what the tinted finish was hiding and I determined that one day I would find out.

 Unlike the finish on my 1976 Guild F-50R which looked like a shattered windshield, this 1980 F-412 had suffered no finish checking, though it showed wear and tear, having a handful of nicks, dings and scratches.
 This was a Maple guitar and it had a dark, cabernet tinted finish.
 Was the finish hiding one or more flaws (as was often the case with these instruments)?
 I really wanted to see the original wood grain.
 Since I would be removing the neck in order to alter the neck angle, I decided that now was as good a time as any to tackle a re-finish.